Connecting Colorado Communities

 Why did KRCC move?

-In 2021, KRCC celebrates 70 years on the air.
-In its 70 years in Colorado Springs, KRCC has had various homes on the Colorado College campus, including its current location in a historic house on Weber Street.
+In 2021, KRCC celebrated 70 years on the air.
+In its 70 years in Colorado Springs, KRCC has had various homes on the Colorado College campus, including its former location in a historic house on Weber Street.
 Legend has it the station first broadcast from a World War II surplus transmitter relocated from Fort Carson to the campus.
-While the Victorian on Weber Street is full of character, it has too many creaks and groans for us to do professional broadcasting, and we’ve outgrown it.
-The next home for KRCC is something that we have dreamed of for some time, and the new building will mean a better KRCC for both the staff and all our listeners.
+While the Victorian on Weber Street was full of character, it had too many creaks and groans for us to do professional broadcasting, and we outgrew it.
+The new home for KRCC is something that we have dreamed of for some time, and the new building means a better KRCC for both the staff and all our listeners.

 When can I visit the new building?

 Construction is done!
 We hope to welcome you to the new space soon.